tru-ID/sim-card-auth-ios/sim-card-auth-ios/README.md

 Xcode and this sample project will take care of generating necessariy certificates and provisioning profiles in order to install the app on the device.

 ### Step 2 - Set-up tru.ID CLI and run a development server
-For us to run the Subcriber Check workflow, you will also need to install [**tru.ID** CLI](https://github.com/tru-ID/cli)  and run a Node.js development server.
+For us to run the SubcriberCheck workflow, you will also need to install [**tru.ID** CLI](https://github.com/tru-ID/cli) and run a Node.js development server.

 The CLI helps you create a local development server on your machine.
 It opens up a local tunnel to this server and making it publicly accessible over the Internet.
 This will allow your mobile phone to access this server when connected only through cellular data.

-First sign up for a [**tru.ID** account](https://developer.tru.id/signup) account, and do not forget to note down your Client Id, Client Secret and Data Residency information.
+First sign up for a [**tru.ID** account](https://developer.tru.id/signup) account.
 The account comes with some free credits, so you can use it for testing your app against the production environment when it is ready.

 Download and install [**Node.js**](https://nodejs.org/en/download/) if you do not have it already.
 After installing Node.js, use the following terminal command to install [**tru.ID** CLI](https://github.com/tru-ID/cli):